hyperledger/fabric/docs/source/write_first_app.rst

 We’ll go through three principle steps:

-  **1. Setting up a development environment.** Our application needs a network to interact with, so we'll get a basic network our smart contracts and application will use.
+  **1. Setting up a development environment.** Our application needs a network to interact with, so we'll deploy a basic network for our smart contracts and application.

   .. image:: images/AppConceptsOverview.png